Rotator cuff: Function

 The rotator cuff muscles are important in shoulder movements and in maintaining glenohumeral joint (shoulder joint) stability.
-These muscles arise from the scapula and connect to the head of the humerus, forming a cuff at the shoulder joint.
+These muscles arise from the scapula and connect to the head of the humerus, forming a cuff at the shoulder joint (hence the name rotator cuff).
 They hold the head of the humerus in the small and shallow glenoid fossa of the scapula.
 The glenohumeral joint has been analogously described as a golf ball (head of the humerus) sitting on a golf tee (glenoid fossa).

-During abduction of the arm, moving it outward and away from the trunk (torso), the rotator cuff compresses the glenohumeral joint, an action known as concavity compression, in order to allow the large deltoid muscle to further elevate the arm.
+The rotator cuff compresses the glenohumeral joint during abduction of the arm, an action known as concavity compression, in order to allow the large deltoid muscle to further elevate the arm.
 In other words, without the rotator cuff, the humeral head would ride up partially out of the glenoid fossa, lessening the efficiency of the deltoid muscle.
-The anterior and posterior directions of the glenoid fossa are more susceptible to shear force perturbations as the glenoid fossa is not as deep relative to the superior and inferior directions.
+The anterior and posterior directions of the glenoid fossa are more susceptible to shear force perturbations, as the glenoid fossa is not as deep relative to the superior and inferior directions.
 The rotator cuff's contributions to concavity compression and stability vary according to their stiffness and the direction of the force they apply upon the joint.

 In addition to stabilizing the glenohumeral joint and controlling humeral head translation, the rotator cuff muscles also perform multiple functions, including abduction, internal rotation, and external rotation of the shoulder.
 The infraspinatus and subscapularis have significant roles in scapular plane shoulder abduction (scaption), generating forces that are two to three times greater than the force produced by the supraspinatus muscle.
 However, the supraspinatus is more effective for general shoulder abduction because of its moment arm.
 The anterior portion of the supraspinatus tendon is submitted to a significantly greater load and stress, and performs its main functional role.